 Phosphorus is necessary for many functions, such as filtering waste, producing DNA and RNA, repairing tissues and cells, maintaining nerve conduction, keeping your bones and teeth strong, and more.

-Having the right products available for cellular regeneration and replication obviously has an impact on cancer and other malicious cell mutations.
+Having the right products available for cellular regeneration and replication impacts cancer and other malicious cell mutations.

-Low phosphorus levels may be associated with diabetes or may be caused by certain medications and alcohol use.
+Low phosphorus levels may be associated with diabetes or caused by certain medications and alcohol use.

-One of the body's most essential minerals and electrolyte.
+One of the body’s most essential minerals and electrolytes.

 Potassium regulates nerve signaling, muscle contraction, and fluid balance.
 As a result, it may play a role in lowering blood pressure, reducing water retention, and helping to prevent stroke.

 Pea shoots contain about 10% of the DV.
 If you are an active person, you know the importance of potassium and magnesium for that matter in stopping leg cramps.